richardogoma/data-integration-pipeline/README.md

     > Uniquely tagging a record can be done with a number (long integer).
 Text fields require more bytes than numeric fields, so using a number saves considerable space.
 Please refer to this article on [Primary Key Tips and Techniques](https://www.fmsinc.com/free/newtips/PrimaryKey.asp)

 * The production tables have to be created before executing the program with the correct datatypes for each field.
+Refer to `.db/init/init.sql`

 * The source data must have an `updated_at` field.
 This is particularly useful for incrementally loading the data to the production table.